EdgeFirstAI/documentation/docs/datasets/format.md

 Datasets support various sample data types, they are split into sensor data and annotation data.
 Sensor data should be treated as static and not changed after capture.
-Meanwhile, annotation data types are dynamic and will be created and edited many times after capture as we first generate automated annotations and then perform audits on these automatic annotations.
+Meanwhile, annotation data types are dynamic and will be created and edited many times after capture as we first generate automated annotations and then perform audits on the generated annotations.

 The *Dataset Storage Format* is the container used to store sensor data from the MCAP recordings which includes the camera, LiDAR, Radar, and Depth estimations.
 The